Co-dimension one stable blowup for the supercritical cubic wave equation: Semigroup theory

-for all $u$ sufficiently regular.
 By an approximation argument, the result extends to all of $H^3 \times H^2(\B^7)$, where the boundary integrals are understood in the sense of traces.
 This new inner product is tailor-made to derive the following estimate for the operator $\tilde{\mb L}$.

 \begin{lemma} We have $\mathrm{Re} ( \tilde{\mb L} \mb u | \mb u )_{\mc H} \leq - \frac12 \| \mb u \|_{\mc H}^2$ for all $\mb u \in \mc D( \tilde{\mb L} )$. \end{lemma}